All types of medical treatment involve some element of risk, whether you receive the treatment in the UK or abroad.

 Get advice from your GP or dentist.
 Discuss with them how much they will be involved in your aftercare.
 Whether you use a travel agency or broker, or deal directly with a clinic abroad, ask lots of questions and give yourself plenty of time to make a decision.

-Find out about the doctors or dentists who might be involved in your treatment and about the clinic where the procedure will take place.
-Check the medical team’s qualifications (including any areas they specialise in) and check that they are registered with their country’s equivalent of the General Medical Council or General Dental Council.
+Find out about the doctors or dentists who might be involved in your treatment and the clinic where the procedure will take place.
+Check the medical team's qualifications, including any areas they specialise in, and check they're registered with their country's equivalent of the General Medical Council or General Dental Council.

-Find out who the professional regulatory body is in the country where you are planning to have treatment, the standards it enforces and who to contact if you have a complaint.
-You can find out about health regulators and professional bodies in other countries on Health Regulation Worldwide.
+Find out who the professional regulatory body is in the country where you're planning to have treatment, the standards it enforces, and who to contact if you have a complaint.
+You can find out about health regulators and professional bodies in other countries on the Health Regulation Worldwide website.

 Don't underestimate how difficult this research can be.
 Standards vary from country to country, and finding out about qualifications and regulations and how to raise concerns in another country can be a daunting task.

 2. Booking treatment without a proper consultation

-Don’t agree to any treatment without a proper consultation.
-You must understand what the procedure involves to have realistic expectations about the outcome and to be aware of any potential complications.
+Don't agree to any treatment without a proper consultation first.
+You must understand what the procedure involves to have realistic expectations about the outcome and be aware of any potential complications.

-It is vital to have a consultation with a qualified dentist or surgeon and preferably with the practitioner who will treat you before you commit to any treatment.
+It's vital to have a consultation with a qualified dentist or surgeon, preferably with the practitioner who will treat you, before you commit to any treatment.

-The General Dental Council (GDC) advises that you should always be assessed by a qualified dentist before being given a treatment plan and cost estimate.
-If the consultation takes place in the UK, check that the dentist is registered with the GDC.
-If they are not, they shouldn’t be practising in the UK.
+The General Dental Council (GDC) advises you should always be assessed by a qualified dentist before being given a treatment plan and cost estimate.
+If the consultation takes place in the UK, check the dentist is registered with the GDC.
+If they're not, they shouldn't be practising in the UK.